Today's Bible Reading: John 6

 Father God, we seldom find our version of Christianity difficult.
 We wonder sometimes what we would do if it became hard to be a follower of Jesus.
-We wonder how we would respond to persecution; we wonder if we have an authentic understanding in view of the Bible teaching that those who faithfully follow will suffer.
+We wonder how we would respond to persecution; we wonder if we have an authentic understanding of faith in view of the Bible teaching that those who faithfully follow will suffer.
 Help us today to live out an authentic spiritual life in this physical world.
 Help us not to become overly enamored or impressed by that which is seen; help us to focus on what is unseen.
 We pray in the name of Jesus, who makes the invisible visible, Amen.